cachung/GettingAndCleaningProj1/README.md

 [1] 10299   563

-We create `extractedData` with the selected columns in `requiredColumns`.
-And again, we look at the dimension of `requiredColumns`.
+We create `extractedData` with the selected columns in `requiredCol`.
+And again, we look at the dimension of `requiredCol`.
 ```{r}
 extractData <- finalData[,requiredCol]
 dim(extractData)